bonimy/MushROMs/README.md

 # MushROMs
 Super Nintendo game editing libraries and tools written in C# .NET.

+This project is still in "upload" phase.
+That means it has no code hosted yet.
+We are currently working on establishing proper documentation so that everything uploaded is understood for new contributors and old.

 # Table of Contents
 * [What is MushROMs?](#what-is-mushroms)
 * [Installation](#installation)